Love Island (2015 TV series): Reception

 In 2018, Love Island received the BAFTA TV Award for the Best Reality and Constructed Factual category.
 The writer George Gillett has suggested that the show's success is a consequence of allowing viewers to explore taboos around dating and relationships through shared, communal, vicarious experience.

 Complaints

 The show has received numerous complaints, with 4,100 people lodging official complaints about the 2018 series over issues such as the footage aired and how contestants have treated one another.
-The charity Women's Aid has criticized the treatment of female contestants by "controlling" and "abusive" male contestants.
+The charity Women's Aid has criticized the treatment of female contestants by "controlling" and "abusive" male contestants, highlighting concerns about emotionally manipulative behavior such as gaslighting (a form of psychological manipulation that causes individuals to question their own reality).
+Additional criticism has focused on how these behaviors are portrayed, with some arguing that existing broadcasting regulations were not fully effective in preventing or addressing such content.
 The Mental Health Foundation charity has also criticized the show for the negative impact it can have on viewers who feel insecure about their bodies.
 The show has also received criticism for its lack of body and ethnic diversity.
 The show's producers responded to this criticism by stating that the show was "aspirational" and that they "make no excuses" about having a cast of 'attractive' people on the show.